Easy Three-Step Test To Reveal Your Skin Type

 Sensitive skin can produce a range of different symptoms but most commonly, it appears red and irritated.
 Reacting to factors like lifestyle choices, chemical ingredients or environmental stressors, sensitive skin responds negatively to irritations.

 Knowing your skin type is important because types and conditions are often mistaken for each other.
-Whether your issue is actually due to your skin type or, in fact, a disorder or product misuse, getting to the bottom of your skin problem is essential.
+Whether your issue is actually due to your skin type or, in fact, a disorder or a reaction due to product misuse, getting to the bottom of your skin problem is essential.
 Here are three common areas of confusion:

 Dry Skin vs. Dehydrated Skin